Insights

 Five Practices for Building Resilience: For You and Your Team

-Leadership Development, Human Capital Solutions, Workforce Transformation, Strategy & Transformation
+Leadership Development, Human Capital Solutions, Workforce Transformation, Performance Optimization

 In the article “What Resilience Means, and Why It Matters,” Andrea Ovans describes resiliency as “the ability to recover from setbacks, adapt well to change, and keep going in the face of adversity.”
 Resiliency is an essential component of dynamic leadership and critical for promoting a team’s well-being and performance and preventing burnout.
 The more challenging the environment, the more crucial it is — and our current work/life environment is more challenging than ever before.